Warm Dark Matter Galaxies with Central Supermassive Black-Holes: Galaxy structure with central supermassive black holes in the WDM Thomas-Fermi approach

 \be \mu(\br) = \mu_0 - m \, \phi(\br) \; , \ee

 where $ \mu_0 $ is a constant.
-We consider here {\it relativistic} kinematics because the WDM particles in the vicinity of the central black-hole can be relativistic.
-In the non-relativistic limit we recover the relations used in refs. \citep{newas,astro}.
+We consider here {\it relativistic} kinematics because the WDM particles in the vicinity of the central black hole can be relativistic.
+In the non-relativistic limit we recover the relations used in Refs. \citep{newas}, \cite{astro}, \cite{eqesta}.

 { 0.1cm}